ncorrea-13/dotfiles/README.md

 - **Vifm** - Terminal file manager configuration.
 - **WezTerm** - Terminal emulator configuration.
 - **Zellij** - Terminal multiplexer configuration.

+There are also configs for i3 and i3blocks, but these are currently unmantained since I no longer use Xorg

 ## Installation